intel/ScalableVectorSearch/docs/advanced/build.rst

     pip install wheelhouse/scalable_vs*.whl

-SVS uses C++20 and many AVX-512 hardware features to achieve performance.
+SVS uses C++20 and many Intel(R) AVX-512 hardware features to achieve performance.
 However, we still want to support older CPUs and reasonably old Linux distributions that may have some GLIBC limitations.
 The wheel built by cibuildwheel has maximum compatibility.